 Bog Rosemary, Marsh Andromeda

-Bog Rosemary (Andromeda polifolia) is a charming, well-mannered shrub found naturally in damp, marshy areas.
-Its common name reflects its moist, native habitat and its fine, narrow foliage that resembles the leaves of the Rosemary plant (the two plants are not related).
-Bog Rosemary is tolerant of locations that only get about four hours of direct sun per day making it a perfect choice for shady borders and woodland gardens.
-Rarely growing taller than 2', it's also a good selection for small-space gardens.
+Bog rosemary (Andromeda polifolia) is a charming, well-mannered shrub found naturally in damp, marshy areas.
+Its common name reflects its moist, native habitat and its fine, narrow foliage that resembles the leaves of the rosemary plant (the two plants are not related).
+Bog rosemary is tolerant of locations that only get about four hours of direct sun per day making it a perfect choice for shady borders and woodland gardens.
+Rarely growing taller than two feet, it’s also a good selection for small-space gardens.
 From late spring into early summer you can expect the shrub to be covered with dainty pink flowers that look like little lanterns.
-Plant Bog Rosemary near broadleaved plants such as Hosta, Coral Bells, or Lenten Rose to create a beautiful contrast of foliage textures.
+Plant bog rosemary near broad-leaved plants such as hosta, coral bells or Lenten rose to create a beautiful contrast of foliage textures.
 USDA zones 2-6.

 Dwarf Heavenly Bamboo

-Despite its common name, Nandina (Nandina domestica 'Compacta') is not a true bamboo.
+Despite its common name, nandina (Nandina domestica ‘Compacta’) is not a true bamboo.
 Its foliage texture and growth habit are just similar to bamboo.
-The dwarf version of this shrub grows into a compact mound - just 2-3' high - that is ideal for small spaces or growing in a container.
+The dwarf version of this shrub grows into a compact mound – just two to three feet high – that is ideal for small spaces or growing in a container.
 The evergreen foliage emerges bright green and turns to brilliant red in the autumn.
 Some varieties have red-tinged leaves year-round and bring terrific color to the landscape even without big, showy flowers.
 USDA zones 6-11.